-- The businesses we operate are highly competitive and many of them are cyclical, which may result in fluctuations in pricing and volume that can adversely impact our financial condition and results of operations. - Our ten largest customers represent approximately 38 percent of our pro forma 2017 revenue, and the loss of all or a substantial portion of our revenue from these large customers could have a material adverse effect on our business. - A material disruption at one of our major manufacturing facilities could prevent us from meeting customer demand, reduce our sales and profitability, increase our cost of production and capital needs, or otherwise adversely affect our business, financial condition and results of operation. - Changes in raw material and energy availability and prices could affect our results of operations and financial condition. - The availability of, and prices for, wood fiber may significantly impact our business, results of operations and financial condition. - We are subject to risks associated with doing business outside of the United States. - Our operations require substantial capital. - Currency fluctuations may have a negative impact on our business, financial condition and results of operations. - Restrictions on trade through tariffs, countervailing and anti-dumping duties, quotas and other trade barriers, in the United States and internationally, could adversely affect our ability to access certain markets. - We depend on third parties for transportation services and increases in costs and the availability of transportation could adversely affect our business. - Our business is subject to extensive environmental laws, regulations and permits that may restrict or adversely affect our ability to conduct our business. - The impacts of climate-related initiatives remain uncertain at this time. - Our failure to maintain satisfactory labor relations could have a material adverse effect on our business. - We are dependent upon attracting and retaining key personnel, the loss of whom could adversely affect our business. - Failure to develop new products or discover new applications for our existing products, or our inability to protect the intellectual property underlying such new products or applications, could have a negative impact on our business. - Risk of loss of the Company's intellectual property and sensitive business information, or disruption of its manufacturing operations, in each case due to cyberattacks or cyber security breaches, could adversely impact the Company. - We may need to make significant additional cash contributions to our retirement benefit plans if investment returns on pension assets are lower than expected or interest rates decline, and/or due to changes to regulatory, accounting and actuarial requirements. - We have debt obligations that could adversely affect our business and our ability to meet our obligations. - Challenges in the commercial and credit environments may materially adversely affect our future access to capital. - We may need additional financing in the future to meet our capital needs or to make acquisitions, and such financing may not be available on favorable terms, if at all, and may be dilutive to existing stockholders. - The inability to effectively integrate the Tembec Inc. ("Tembec") acquisition, and any future acquisitions we may make, may affect our results. - We may not achieve the benefits anticipated from our announced transformation plan.
+- The businesses we operate are highly competitive and many of them are cyclical, which may result in fluctuations in pricing and volume that can adversely impact our business, financial condition and results of operations. - Our ten largest customers represent approximately 35 percent of our 2018 sales, and the loss of all or a substantial portion of our revenue from these large customers could have a material adverse effect on our business. - A material disruption at one of our major manufacturing facilities could prevent us from meeting customer demand, reduce our sales and profitability, increase our cost of production and capital needs, or otherwise adversely affect our business, financial condition and results of operation. - Changes in raw material and energy availability and prices could affect our business, financial condition and results of operations. - The availability of, and prices for, wood fiber could materially impact our business, results of operations and financial condition. - We are subject to risks associated with doing business outside of the United States. - Our operations require substantial capital. - · Currency fluctuations may have a negative impact on our business, financial condition and results of operations. - Restrictions on trade through tariffs, countervailing and anti-dumping duties, quotas and other trade barriers, in the United States and internationally, especially with respect to China, Canada and as a result of "Brexit", could adversely affect our ability to access certain markets and otherwise impact our results of operations. - We depend on third parties for transportation services and increases in costs and the availability of transportation could adversely affect our business. - Our business is subject to extensive environmental laws, regulations and permits that may restrict or adversely affect our financial results and how we conduct business. - · The potential impacts of climate change and climate-related initiatives, remain uncertain at this time. - Our failure to maintain satisfactory labor relations could have a material adverse effect on our business. - · We are dependent upon attracting and retaining key personnel, the loss of whom could adversely affect our business. - Failure to develop new products or discover new applications for our existing products, or our inability to protect the intellectual property underlying such new products or applications, could have a negative impact on our business. - The risk of loss of the Company's intellectual property and sensitive business information, or disruption of its manufacturing operations, in each case due to cyberattacks or cybersecurity breaches, could adversely impact the Company. - We may need to make significant additional cash contributions to our retirement benefit plans if investment returns on pension assets are lower than expected or interest rates decline, and/or due to changes to regulatory, accounting and actuarial requirements. - We have significant debt obligations that could adversely affect our business and our ability to meet our obligations.

+- The phase-out of the London Inter Bank Office Rate ("LIBOR") as an interest rate benchmark could result in an increase to our borrowing costs. - Challenges in the commercial and credit environments may materially adversely affect our future access to capital. - We may need additional financing in the future to meet our capital needs or to make acquisitions, and such financing may not be available on favorable terms, if at all, and may be dilutive to existing stockholders. - The inability to effectively integrate the Tembec Inc. ("Tembec") acquisition and meet our financial objectives therefrom, and any future acquisitions we may make, may affect our results.